Yelling, Cambridgeshire: Population

 From 1801 to 1901 the population of Yelling was recorded every ten years by the UK census.
 In that time the population was in the range of 242 (the lowest was in 1901) and 414 (the highest was in 1861).

 From 1901, a census was taken every ten years with the exception of 1941 (due to the Second World War).

 All population census figures from report Historic Census figures Cambridgeshire to 2011 by Cambridgeshire Insight.

 In 2011, the parish covered an area of 1846 acre and the population density of Yelling in 2011 was 104 persons per square mile (40.2 per square kilometre).

 Church and chapel

 Parish church

 The Domesday Book of 1086 records a church in Yelling, but the oldest part of the present Church of England parish church of the Holy Cross is the north arcade, which was built around 1180–90.
 The south aisle includes two original 13th-century windows.
 The clerestory, south porch and west tower were built in the 14th century.
 There is a Mass dial on the southeast buttress of the south aisle.

 The west tower has a ring of four bells.
 Christopher Graye of Haddenham cast the treble and second bell in 1666.
 Joseph Eayre of St Neot's cast the tenor bell in 1739 and the second bell in 1770.
 The bells are currently unringable.

 Holy Cross is a Grade II* listed building.

 The noted evangelist Henry Venn was Vicar of Yelling from 1771 until his death in 1797.
-There is a plaque in his memory over the pulpit.